Green Fintech

 View posts by Mauro Tortone

-Mauro advises financial services, technology and mobility businesses and leads the Strategy & Finance practice.
+Mauro helps financial services, technology and mobility businesses manage change and leads the Strategy & Finance practice.
 His expertise is in strategic change, capital markets and more.
 Mauro has over 25 years of experience working with banks such as UBS and Deutsche Bank, smaller financials, fintechs and others across Europe, the US and Asia.
 He sat on the CISI Corporate Finance Forum Committee for ten years and is passionate about sustainability.

 Scroll to top